 Elizabeth

-Stonecipher, and Stones, amongst others.
+Stonecipher, and Stones.
 Adam Berry

 provided the music.
 In 2001, the series won a Daytime Emmy Award